-The analyzes done so far show MI SANU far above the average of the European Union when we talk about the contribution of women in science.
-However, it is stated that some deeper statistical analysis that would take into account the specifics of work in mathematics has not been done.
+The analysis done so far shows that MI SANU is far above the average of the European Union when it comes to the contribution of women in science.
+However, a deeper statistical analysis that would take into account the specifics of work in mathematics has not been done yet.
 With this measure, we want to follow the mentioned indicators in the coming years, because we believe that they are the most representative in the effective realization of the MI SANU mission.
-Two measures were envisaged in the 2021 Plan: Measure 6 and Measure 7, and as stated in this Plan, the implementation of this measure, which is in charge of the Adviser on Gender Equality and Prevention of Discrimination, has begun.
+Two measures were envisaged in the 2021 Plan: Measure 6 and Measure 7, and as stated in this Plan, the implementation of this measure, which is the mandate of the Adviser on Gender Equality and Prevention of Discrimination, has already begun.

-The aim of this measure is to increase the representation of women in working bodies, election and ad hoc commissions, in accordance with existing laws and rules, and the Institute's intention to promote women's participation in important decision-making bodies, and thus directly, and we hope, indirectly, to increase gender equality and scientific excellence of the Institute.
+The aim of this measure is to increase the representation of women in working bodies, election and ad hoc commissions, in accordance with existing laws and rules, and it shows the Institute's intention to promote women's participation in important decision-making bodies, and thus directly, and we hope, indirectly, to increase gender equality and scientific excellence of the Institute.